piggeywig2000/IncompetechDownloader/README.md

 ## Overview
 This command line program will download all the songs from every page on the url provided.

+Head over to the [releases](https://github.com/piggeywig2000/IncompetechDownloader/releases) page to download it.

 ## Installation and Usage
 Download [.NET Core 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2) from here if you don't already have it installed - if you don't plan on developing .NET Core apps yourself, choose the Runtime over the SDK.